Can dogs eat green beans raw, oven cooked or even fried? Green beans are also known as snap beans or string beans. And some dogs like the taste.

 You should not try this at home until you’ve consulted with a veterinarian first.

-By now we know the answer to the question, can my dog eat green beans?
+Can dogs have green beans?
+By now we know the answer to the question.
 The answer is yes.

+We recommend feeding him only up to 10% of green beans, combined with a normal healthy well-balanced diet.
 If you are planning on putting your pooch on the green bean diet for dogs, make sure to consult with a vet first.

 Do you have a dog that likes green beans?
 Have you tried the green bean diet for dogs?
 If so, how did that turn out?
 We would love to hear from you in the comments section below.